 "It's easy," Rose explained, putting her hands on my waist and pushing me toward the broom.
 "Put your hand out and say 'up.'"

-it, Cass, you're ordering.
+"You're not asking it, Cass, you're ordering.
 Be assertive."

 "Blimey," Lily muttered, covering her ears.

 Rose winced.
 "Not that assertive."

 The broom jumped into my hand.